salesforce-ux/design-system-starter-kit/src/assets/README.md

 # Assets

-Directory dedicated to your images, icons, and files.
+Directory dedicated to your images, icons, and fonts.

 ## Loading an asset